cilium/cilium/Documentation/gettingstarted/docker.rst

 filters only on IP address (network layer 3) and TCP port (network layer 4), so it is often referred to as an L3/L4 network security policy.

-Cilium performs stateful ''connection tracking'', meaning that if policy allows the *app2* to contact *app1*, it will automatically allow return packets that are part of *app1* replying to *app2* within the context of the same TCP/UDP connection.
+Cilium performs stateful ''connection tracking'', meaning that if a policy allows *app2* to contact *app1*, it will automatically allow return packets that are part of *app1* replying to *app2* within the context of the same TCP/UDP connection.